udacity/deep-learning/image-classification/README.md

 2. Install the `floyd` command on your computer:

         pip install -U floyd-cli

+    Do this even if you already installed `floyd-cli` before, just to make sure you have the most recent version (its peace of development is fast!).

 3. Associate the command with your Floyd account: